floatzcss/floatz/README.md

 ```
 ```

-The following spacers are provides out of the box:
+The following spacers are provided out of the box:

 | Spacer                  | Subspacer                  | Scenario                   | Description         |
 | ----------------------- | -------------------------- | -------------------------- | ------------------- |